gusbicalho/gb-overlay/readme.markdown

 # gb-overlay

-Small directive that adds an overlay over its parent element.

 The content of the directive will be transcluded into a centered div inside the overlay.

 Because of how CSS positioning works, the overlay will actually show over the first positioned element above it in the DOM.